Domhoff859/DnD-Talespire/03 The World/Curse/Werebear Curse.md

 **Transformation**
 When transforming into bear or hybrid form, the character receives the following improvements:
 - Strength: set to 19 if it is not already higher
-- Constitution: set to 17 if not already highter
+- Constitution: set to 17 if not already higher

 **Abilities**
 - Shapeshift: The character can change shape as an action.
 He can transform into a large bear or a hybrid form.